FlashVideo: Flowing Fidelity to Detail for Efficient High-Resolution Video Generation: Discussion and Limitation

 \paragraph{Can Stage \Romannum{2} be a general video enhancement model?} It is noteworthy that the current training setup is specifically tailored for 1080p and is not suitable as a general enhancement method for videos with varying resolutions or frame counts.
 However, we believe that with further refinement, such as incorporating additional input information regarding resolution and frame number, the model could be adapted to handle a wider range of scenarios.
 We aim to explore this direction in future work. \paragraph{Challenges with increased video length.} Video enhancement is more challenging than single-image processing, as it requires ensuring the consistency of newly added details across the entire video sequence.
 This task calls for a model that not only improves visual quality but also manages the intricate visual relationships and motion across frames.
 In Stage \Romannum{2}, we address these challenges by employing 3D full attention and adjusting the degradation strength.
 However, as the video length increases, the computational demand of 3D full attention escalates quadratically.
 Moreover, if the degradation strength is not carefully adjusted, the model may resort to recovering details by directly referencing multiple frames, which can compromise its generative capacity during inference. \paragraph{Sparse attention in Stage \Romannum{2}.} We visualize the attention maps in Stage \Romannum{2} and observe significant sparsity, particularly in space compared to time.
 We attribute this phenomenon to the moderate motion intensity in the current first-stage output.
 To reduce the computational cost of Stage \Romannum{2}, we apply FlexAttention~\citep{flexattention} to implement window-based spatial-temporal attention with $H=11, W=11, T=7$.
 As a result, the method performs well with significantly improved efficiency when the first-stage output contains low motion.
 However, we observe inconsistencies and blurred patterns in the regenerated visual details when motion is large.
 We propose that dynamically adjusting the window size based on motion intensity could be a promising solution in future work.

-\paragraph{Resolutions of two stages.} Increasing the resolution in either stage—whether the first (from 270p to 360p, results seen in \supp ) or the second (from 1080p to 2K)—leads to improvements in our results.
-Given sufficient computational resources, higher resolutions in both stages could be pursued.
+\paragraph{Resolutions of two stages.} Given sufficient computational resources, higher resolutions in both stages could be pursued.
 Our choice of 270p for the first stage is driven by its ability to produce preliminary results in only 30 seconds, allowing users to quickly assess whether further computation in Stage \Romannum{2} is necessary.
 This provides a clear advantage over contemporary methods.